As parents, we know that the education our kids receive is vital!

 Don’t just ask “yes” or “no” inquiries, which tend to close down the discussion.

 All things being equal, pose more open-finished queries that inspire more extensive answers; these usually start with what, how, and why.

 Do Not Repeat Questions

-Just consider you had an awful day at work, and when you come home, your folks asked, “What did you do at work?”
-Once you are done with answering, they say, “What did you do after that?” and “What did you do after finishing your job?”.
+Just consider you had an awful day at work, and when you came home, your folks asked, “What did you do at work?”
+Once you are done answering, they say, “What did you do after that?” and “What did you do after finishing your job?”.